-When you apply for asylum affirmatively by preparing and submitting Form I-589, within 21 days after you submit your asylum application to U.S. Citizenship and Immigration Services ("USCIS”), you will receive a Notice to Appear for your interview with an Asylum Officer ("AO") at your local asylum office.
-(For more details about timing, see “Timing of the Affirmative Asylum Application Process.”)
+When you apply for asylum affirmatively by preparing and submitting Form I-589, within 21 days after you submit your asylum application to U.S. Citizenship and Immigration Services ("USCIS"), it will schedule you for an interview with an Asylum Officer ("AO") at your local asylum office.
 Here, we'll describe exactly what takes place at that interview.
+For more details, see Timing of the Affirmative Asylum Application Process.

 During the interview, the AO will ask you questions about your identity, information you had provided in your asylum application, any applicable bars to your eligibility for asylum, and any documents you had submitted in support of your application.
 The idea is to make sure that you're believable, and to evaluate whether you merit a grant of asylum.

 You must bring originals of all the documents you relied on in your asylum application—such as your identity documents, travel documents, birth certificate, affidavits and declarations, photographs, and medical records.
 If any of the documents are not in English, make sure to bring their translations, and translation certificates.
-(See “Translating Non-English Documents for Immigration Applications.”)
+(See Translating Non-English Documents for Immigration Applications.)

 Although family members are allowed to interpret for you, it is better to bring a professional.
 Family members are likely not to interpret word for word, and often add their own information.
 Also, the AO is likely to ask you about very personal issues, and you might be uncomfortable discussing them openly in front of your family.

 Although not required, it is a good idea to have your attorney come with you.
 The attorney can help make sure that your interview is conducted appropriately and that any legal issues that might arise get clarified.
 If your attorney is running late or is unable to attend on the scheduled day, and you ask the AO to reschedule your interview for when your attorney is available, the AO might deny your request and conduct the interview as scheduled or refer your case to an Immigration Judge.